Create A+ Emails that Motivate Donors

 1. Create a Strong Email Structure

-Every email needs to have a solid foundation, which is why establishing the basic structure of an email is important.
-During the webinar, we share quick tips and suggestions on how your nonprofit can improve the six parts to a perfect email.
+Every email needs a solid foundation, which is why establishing its basic structure is important.
+During the webinar, we share quick tips and suggestions on how your nonprofit can improve the six parts of a perfect email.

 2. Preheader: Use a distinguishable header that includes your brand logo and any relevant campaign hashtags or messaging.

 3. Header Images: Quickly capture a reader’s attention using visual content.
-This is a great place to introduce your nonprofits brand and visually contribute to the email’s overall message.
+This is a great place to introduce your nonprofit brand and visually contribute to the email’s overall message.

 6. Footer: Every email should have a footer with a link to your website or blog.
 It’s also the place to add any related contact information and social icons.